 You should note that in relation to some healthcare services, in addition to an annual limit there are other policy limits.
-These limits are all set out in the Coverage Tables.
+These limits are all set out in the Coverage Tables and the List of Prostheses and Specialised Equipment.

 How does Southern Cross calculate 'continuous cover' for some of the elements of cover?